-For Capital work-in-progress deductions means capitalisation of Capital work-in-progress to respective class of assets.
+^{}For Capital work-in-progress deductions means capitalisation of Capital work-in-progress to respective class of assets.

-1. Certain land and quarters of the Company including 40 nos. of Company's quarters at Bidhan Bagh Unit and 300.88 acres of land at Korba and Bidhan Bagh have been unauthorisedly occupied for which the Company is evaluating the options for evacuation.

-2. The Division Bench of the Hon'ble High Court of Chhattisgarh has vide its order dated February 25, 2010, upheld that BALCO is in legal possession of 1,804.67 acres of Government land.
-Subsequent to the said order, the State Government has decided to issue the lease deed in favour of BALCO after the matter of use of forest land is decided by the Hon'ble Supreme Court.
+- 1. Certain land and quarters of the Company including 40 nos. of Company's quarters at Bidhan Bagh Unit and 300.88 acres of land at Korba and Bidhan Bagh have been unauthorisedly occupied for which the Company is evaluating the options for evacuation. - 2.
+The Division Bench of the Hon'ble High Court of Chhattisgarh has vide its order dated February 25, 2010, upheld that BALCO is in legal possession of 1,804.67 acres of Government land.
+Subsequent to the said order, the State Government has decided to issue the lease deed in favour of BALCO after the matter of issue of forest land is decided by the Hon'ble Supreme Court.
 In the proceedings before the Hon'ble Supreme Court, pursuant to public interest litigations filed, it has been alleged that land in possession of BALCO is being used in contravention of the Forest Conservation Act, 1980 even though the said land has been in its possession prior to the promulgation of the Forest Conservation Act, 1980 on which its Aluminium complex, allied facilities and township were constructed between 1971-76.
 The Central Empowered Committee of the Supreme Court has already recommended ex-post facto diversion of the forest land in possession of BALCO.
 BALCO has also filed two IA before the Supreme Court, 1st challenging the order of the Tehsildar Korba whereby he rejected BALCO'S applications for eviction of illegal encroachers on BALCO'S land on the ground that land matter is subjudice before the Supreme Court and the other application whereby BALCO has challenged the state government's action for allotment of land to illegal encroachers under the Rajiv Ashray Yojna.
-No next date is there and the matter is to be listed in due course.
-The Company is confident that such land parcels will be ultimately made available to the Company.
+The matter is to be listed for hearing in due course.

-4 Property, Plant and Equipments^{4,5,6}(Contd..)
+4 Property, Plant and Equipments^{3,4,5,6,8,9} (Contd..)

-- 3. Exchange differences arising on translation/settlement of long term foreign currency monetary items pertaining to the acquisition of a depreciable asset of ₹ 5.98 Crore (March 31, 2021: ₹ 16.60 Crore) capitalised, are grouped under property, plant and equipments and capital work in progress. - 4.
-For lien/charge against property, plant and equipment refer note no. 19 and 22. - 5.
+- 3. In accordance with the exemption given under Ind AS 101, exchange differences arising on translation/settlement of long term foreign currency monetary items pertaining to the acquisition of a depreciable asset of ₹ 0.15 Crore (March 31, 2022: ₹ 5.98 Crore) capitalised, are grouped under property, plant and equipments and capital work in progress. - 4.
+For lien/charge against property, plant and equipment refer note no. 19, 22 & 23. - 5.
 Refer note 34 for depreciation and amortisation expenses also. - 6.
 Disclosure of Right of Use (ROU) Assets as per IndAS 116 "Leases"